 Alberta's West Edmonton Mall

-The original trademark of Western Canada's multi-mega mall.
+The original trademark of Western Canada's mega mall.
 This graphic was in use between the years 1981 and 2005.

 Graphic from the Triple Five Corporation

-Before there was a WEST EDMONTON MALL, several major shopping centres served the residents of Canada's Festival City.
-The first of these, SHOPPERS' PARK-WESTMOUNT and BONNIE DOON CENTRE, had opened in August 1955 and October 1958, respectively.
-Originally open-air strip complexes, they re-opened as enclosed and climate-controlled facilities in November 1966 and September 1967.
+Before the advent of WEST EDMONTON MALL, several major shopping centres served the residents of Canada's Festival City.
+The first of these, SHOPPERS' PARK WESTMOUNT, opened in August 1955.
+BONNIE DOON CENTRE was dedicated in October 1958.
+Originally open-air strip complexes, they re-opened as enclosed and climate-controlled facilities in November 1966 and September 1967, respectively.

 Graphic 1 from the First New Amsterdam Corporation